nttgin/BGPalerter/docs/configuration.md

 This monitor has the logic to detect loss of visibility.
 In particular, it will monitor for all the declared prefixes and will trigger an alert when:
 * The prefix is not visible anymore from at least `thresholdMinPeers` peers.

+Example of alert:
+> The prefix 165.254.225.0/24 (description associated with the prefix) has been withdrawn.
+It is no longer visible from 4 peers

 Parameters for this monitor module: